0xPanic/drilfortune/README.md

 # Drilfortune

-generates a random dril quote
+generates a random dril quote as a standalone program separate from fortune

 ## setup